 L.K., Lucky 2nd Grade Teacher

 Get students up and moving with frequent movement breaks.
-You can find some of our favorite brain breaks and attention-getters in this blog post!
+This post includes a list of our favorite brain breaks and attention-getters.

 Need a nonverbal cue to get students to listen?
 Use a wireless doorbell or similar chime to get students’ attention.
 With a little tech-savvy, you can even program doorbells with different sounds for different activities (example: stop activity, line up, freeze, etc).
 Check out more creative ways to use a doorbell in the classroom here.